cperez-one-two/monsters-rolodex/README.md

 # My First React App

-This repo is simply a test of the basics of React
+This repo is simply a test of the basics of React.